nicholascross/TerminalUI/README.md

 ## Example

 Run the interactive example (press ‘q’ or Ctrl-C to quit).
+Use ↑/↓ to navigate the list, type and press Enter (Return) to add items (when input is focused), and press Tab to switch focus between list and input widgets.
-Use ↑/↓ to move, and resize your terminal to see SIGWINCH handling:
+Resize your terminal to see SIGWINCH handling:
 ```sh
 swift run TerminalUIExample
 ```